bxlab/cmdb-quantbio/assignments/lab/nanopore-seq/assignment/index.md

 #### Part 3c:

-For CpG sites occurring in both bedgraph files, plot the correspondence between methylation scores for the two approaches.
+For CpG sites occurring in both bedgraph files, plot the relationship between methylation scores for the two approaches.
 Because of the number of data points, it is impractical to do this using a scatterplot.
 Instead, use the numpy function `histogram2d` and plot using the matplotlib function `imshow`.
 I recommend 100 bins per axis for the histogram as this will make the axis labels match the percent methylation.

+To do this, first run `numpy.histogram2d()` on your data. `numpy.histogram2d()` returns three items - a histogram, the x edges and the y edges.
+Store the histogram as a variable.
 Because points are highly concentrated in the corners, it is difficult to see much of the data.
-Therefore you should transform the data using a `log10(data + 1)` transformation.
+Therefore you should transform the histogram using a `log10(data + 1)` transformation.
+Plot your transformed histogram `imshow()`.

 You also should calculate the Pearson R coefficient for the two sets of methylation calls (non-transformed data).
 This is easy to do using the numpy function `corrcoef`.
 Include this value in the title (no more than 3 decimal places, please).

 #### Part 3d: